cmsc22000-project-2018/autocomplete/program_examples/Minishell2.0/README.md

 -removes autocomplete prompt from screen after selection -doesn't actually autocomplete anything yet, but that will easy to implement when we get the tries

-known bugs:
+known bugs - closed.
 -in order to properly autocomplete a word, need to enter in an extra character - ie, in order to autocomplete "hello", you need to enter "hello,".
-This is a result of the lines of code that stop tab from being printed, and I have no idea how to fix that issue
+This is a result of the lines of code that stop tab from being printed, and I have no idea how to fix that issue EDIT 9:00PM 05/06: THIS BUG IS FIXED.